eurdoch/pprog/README.md

 ```

 # tips and warnings
-- This is experimental and unstable code, it may change at any time.
 - The system prompt includes instructions to not change any files outside of the root of the project but this is not strictly guaranteed.
 Proceed with caution!
 - If using Anthropic/OpenAI models it can get expensive, but is usually very effective.
 When using Sonnet 3.5 a single code change request routinely cost 0.20 USD or more.
 This is because the program is constantly reading/writing entire files to satisfy each request.
 I shudder to use Opus and haven't even tried.
 Haiku 3.5 seems to be a good trade-off, usually costing a few cents per change of a medium sized project.
 I normally use Haiku.
 DeepSeek is dirt cheap but doesn't seem effective at all.
 OpenAI models can be effective, but usually get throttled by rate limits almost immediately.
 - Make sure to commit and push changes frequently.
 It's ok to sometimes make multiple changes before committing but if it's going to be a large change then best to commit before making them.